altruios/namshubettulpa/public/namshubettuple/lixin-merph.md

 'wait a minute.'
 "F::Come back here."
-*The officer complied, suddenly turning back to him* "F::Am I to understand that - when I asked 'who was a good boy', that you couldn't answer because you were not a good boy?"
+*The officer complied, suddenly turning back to him* "F::Am I to understand that - when I asked 'who was a good boy', that you couldn't answer because you were not in fact a good boy?"
 *The officer responded the moment he understood* "P::Yes sir."
 "F::have you been a...